cltk/tlg_indices/README.md

+# Disclaimer

+This repository makes no claim to ownership of the contents of the original TLG CD-ROM, which are owned by the University of California, Irvine.
+It is an independent effort to facilitate study of texts and does not represent or imply endorsement by the University of California, Irvine or the TLG project.

 # About

 This Python package facilitates the browsing of the indices of the old TLG CD-ROMs.
 It expects that texts have been processed by the `tlgu` package ([tlgu homepage](https://tlgu.carmen.gr/), [rehosted code](https://github.com/cltk/grc_software_tlgu)), which offers a variety of ways to convert the Beta Code of the original files into Unicode text files.